lulzzz/TrakHound-DataClient/README.md

 # Configuration
-Configuration is read from the **server.conf** XML file in the following format:
+Configuration is read from the **client.conf** XML file in the following format:

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>